 Remember not to offer any kind of incentive (monetary or not) for leaving a review, altering a review, or deleting a negative review.
 Doing so is a violation of Google’s terms and can cause Google to remove reviews, penalize your local search rankings, and even suspend or remove your Google Business Profile entirely.

 A crucial part of managing Google reviews involves responding to every single review.
-This shows customers and prospects that you’re listening, and that will help you build trust.
+This shows customers and prospects that you’re listening, and that will help you build trust, which strengthens your online reputation.

 It’s best practice to thank customers for positive reviews using their name and highlight a specific detail they mentioned in their review.
 For example, you could write, “Thanks for the great review, Sarah!
 We’re so happy to know you enjoyed our cookies over the holiday season.”